 It shall be incumbent upon an applicant to produce such official documentation as to demonstrate such an entitlement.
-This requirement shall apply equally to British, EEA and non-EEA nationals, this statement will be amended to reflect the terms of the Brexit agreement, at the time of drafting (31.12.20 the details of the agreement are not known).
+This requirement shall apply equally to all applicants.

 The UK Border Agency maintains a list of documents that can evidence such an entitlement, which is reproduced in Appendix D. Documents in List A of Appendix D demonstrate that the person has an on-going entitlement to work in the UK; documents in List B of Appendix D indicate that the person has restrictions on their entitlement to be in the UK.
 Copies of documents produced will be retained.